vyos/vyos-documentation/docs/contributing/build-vyos.rst

   HEAD is now at 015e94d0e37b Linux 4.19.146

-Now we can use the helper script ``build-kernel.sh`` which does all the necessary Voodoo by applying required patches from the `vyos-build/packages/linux-kernel/ patches` folder, copying our Kernel configuration ``x86_64_vyos_defconfig`` to the right location, and finally building the Debian packages.
+Now we can use the helper script ``build-kernel.sh`` which does all the necessary voodoo by applying required patches from the `vyos-build/packages/linux-kernel/ patches` folder, copying our kernel configuration ``x86_64_vyos_defconfig`` to the right location, and finally building the Debian packages.

 .. note:: Building the kernel will take some time depending on the speed and quantity of your CPU/cores and disk speed.
-Plan on 20 minutes (or even longer) on lower end hardware.
+Expect 20 minutes (or even longer) on lower end hardware.

 .. code-block:: none